P. J. Joseph

-Palathinal Joseph Joseph (born 28 June 1941) is an Indian politician from Kerala Congress serving as the Member of the Legislative Assembly from Thodupuzha Assembly Constituency in Kerala.
+Palathinal Joseph Joseph (born 28 June 1941) is an Indian politician from Kerala Congress who served as a member of the Kerala Legislative Assembly from Thodupuzha constituency.

 A former cabinet minister, Joseph entered Kerala politics through Kerala Congress in 1968.

 Early life

-P. J. Joseph was born on 28 June 1941 in a Syro-Malabar Nasrani family to Palathinal Joseph and Annamma at Purapuzha in Idukki District in central Kerala.

-He married Dr. Santha Joseph (died 2023), retired as Additional Director, Kerala Health Department, on 15 September 1971.
-The couple has four children, three sons and one daughter, named as Er.Apu John Joseph, Dr. Anu Yamuna, Antony Joseph and the late Jomon Joseph.
-Jomon Joseph, the youngest, suffered from Down's Syndrome, and died due to a massive heart attack in 2020 aged 34.
+P. J. Joseph was born to Palathinal Joseph and Annamma at Purapuzha in the Idukki district of Kerala.
+He was married to Dr. Santha Joseph (died 2023), who was the Additional Director of the Kerala Health Department on 15 September 1971.
+The couple has four children, three sons and one daughter, named Apu John Joseph, Dr. Anu Yamuna, Antony Joseph, and the late Jomon Joseph.
+Jomon Joseph, the youngest, suffered from Down's Syndrome and died due to a massive heart attack in 2020 at age 34.

 Political career

 Joseph entered Kerala politics through Kerala Congress in 1968.

 P. J. Joseph contested and won his first election from Thodupuzha to the Kerala legislative assembly.
 He won these elections on ten occasions (1970, 1977, 1980, 1982, 1987, 1996, 2006, 2011, 2016, 2021).
 He held various ministerial positions within the Government of Kerala.